 What you do for your own mental health?

 I have my own regular supervision, I meet with like-minded friends, I work on various projects, attend social events, read, write and exercise.

 You see clients in Central London and online.
 What can you share with us about seeing clients in those areas?

-My main practice is in Harley Street, London.
+My main practice was in Harley Street, London, but at the moment I am only online.
+I will get a new consulting room in the near future.
 The clients that I see are global: the Middle East, Europe, Canada, India and the UK.
 Some of them I firstly saw face-to-face in the UK and then continued with them over video link on a very regular basis.